chrisgrieser/shimmering-focus/README.md

 <img src="https://user-images.githubusercontent.com/73286100/138562271-2f7d3589-d580-49e4-bea6-ca3e3004ab78.gif" alt="Promo Max View" width=60%>

 ### Image-related Features
-- Click & hold an image to zoom.
+- Click & hold an image to zoom (Preview Mode).
-- Alt-text is automatically used as image caption in Preview Mode.
+- Alt-text is automatically used as image caption (Preview Mode).
 - Set a default image size with the Style Settings Plugin.
 - You can also use [Max View](#max-view--focus-view) to toggle between reduced and full image sizes.